 Telecommunications Technologist

-Telecommunications technologists research, design, introduce, study, manage, and integrate wired and wireless voice and data networking and communications devices and systems.
+Telecommunications technologists research, design, deploy, study, manage, and integrate wired and wireless voice and data networking and communications devices and systems.

 There was an error.
 Please try again.